The Bankrate promise

 Each issuer has its own requirements but according to a 2022 article by Bankrate’s sister site CreditCards.com, both American Express and Bank of America will accept applications from those with either ITINs or passport information.

 Capital One and Wells Fargo will accept those with ITINs and Chase allows applicants to use their ITIN in place of a Social Security number.
-Discover, Citi and Credit One Bank require a Social Security number in order to apply for one of its cards.
+Discover, Citi and Credit One Bank require a Social Security number in order to apply for one of their cards.

 What other cards can you apply for without an SSN?